Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval

 \subsection{Training}

-Figure \ref{fig:overall_architecture} shows how we jointly train the underlying BERT and WTA layers altogether.
 The entire model is trained to make a query similar to the relevant documents and dissimilar to the irrelevant ones.
-Given a query $q$, a set of relevant (positive) documents $D^{p}$, and a set of irrelevant (negative) documents $D^{n}$, we calculate the loss as shown in Equation \ref{eq:loss}.
-For efficient negative sampling, for each query in a mini-batch, we regard the positives of other queries in the same mini-batch as the negative samples (i.e., in-batch negatives), following Zhan et al. \cite{zhan2020repbert}.
-We use the following loss function: {
+Given a query $q$, a set of relevant (positive) documents $D^{p}$, and a set of irrelevant (negative) documents $D^{n}$, we calculate the loss: